sqlhabit/sql-mdn-docs/README.md

 ---
 ```

-and [Markdown](https://en.wikipedia.org/wiki/Markdown) content of the page.
-To be fully specific, the project uses the [Kramdown](https://kramdown.gettalong.org/) flavor of a Markdown.
+followed by [Markdown](https://en.wikipedia.org/wiki/Markdown) content of a page.

+:mag: The project uses the [Kramdown](https://kramdown.gettalong.org/) flavor of a Markdown.
+Kramdown only adds a couple of useful features on top of the regular Markdown syntax.

 In every page file you'll see these 2 sections: